DallanQ/lost_ruins_of_arnak/Manual.md

 Assistants are people who have come to join your expedition.
 Each assistant has two levels – silver and gold.
 The gold side has the stronger effect.
 The research track will give you silver assistants when you move your notebook token to certain rows.

+> image of an assitant card with a lightning bolt in the upper left indicating that using this assistant is a free action, the assistant's effect in the middle, and the ability that the assistant receives once upgraded at the bottom.

 #### Recruiting Assistants (Page 16)